-- Extensive training in the key strategies and problem-solving methods of PBS (Positive Behavior Supports). - Additional student services personnel to support the safety and security needs of children (psychologist, social worker, etc.). - Additional paraprofessionals assigned to our elementary classrooms to serve as "teaching partners" per each school's needs (supports increased learning and improved engagement). - Monthly training for school leaders in restorative practices and discipline disparity (based on the research from the Equity Project from Indiana University). - New school data dashboard (updated nightly) (see example in Figure 1 below). - o Student Attendance (daily attendance rate, percentage of students missing 10% or more days, etc.). - o Student Discipline (referrals by type, out-of-school suspensions, in-school suspensions, and discipline disparity data). - o Early Warning Indicators (students with excessive referrals, excessive absences, F grades or low test scores). - o Students At-Risk (student-by-student alerts for meeting multiple risk factors color-coded by red / yellow / green). - Each of the turnaround schools also receives multiple visits from our district research and evaluation team to capture data related to specific interventions (such as the use of paraprofessionals in the classroom and PBS measures like positive-to-negative interactions). - 162 classrooms in the turnaround schools were formally observed by the research team. - 2,305 students were directly observed relative to their degree of on-task behavior.
-In these classrooms across all turnaround schools, 90% of students displayed on-task behaviors.
+- o Student Attendance (daily attendance rate, percentage of students missing 10% or more days, etc.). - Student Discipline (referrals by type, out-of-school suspensions, in-school suspensions, and discipline disparity data). - o Early Warning Indicators (students with excessive referrals, excessive absences, F grades or low test scores). - Students At-Risk (student-by-student alerts for meeting multiple risk factors color-coded by red / yellow / green). - Each of the turnaround schools also receives multiple visits from our district research and evaluation team to capture data related to specific interventions (such as the use of paraprofessionals in the classroom and PBS measures like positive-to-negative interactions). - In our five neediest elementary schools (including Lakewood Elementary), 162 classrooms in total were formally observed by the research team. - In those classrooms, 2,305 students were directly observed relative to their degree of on-task behavior.
+In these classrooms, 90% of students displayed on-task behaviors. - In addition to the visits from the district research team, district leaders conducted 99 observations at Gulfport Elementary, 305 at Lakewood Elementary and 239 at John Hopkins Middle through our district ISM (Instructional Support Model) structure.

-- Number of referrals / repeated misbehaviors - Number and frequency of Out-of-School Suspensions (OSS) - Matrix of measures regarding the Positive Behavior Support (PBS) Model, cultural competence - Matrix of measures regarding the model to use paraprofessionals as "teaching partners" - Principal, paraprofessional and teacher perceptions regarding the learning environment (surveys / focus groups)
+- Number of referrals / repeated misbehaviors - Number and frequency of Out-of-School Suspensions (OSS) - Matrix of measures regarding the Positive Behavior Support (PBS) Model, cultural competence - · Matrix of measures regarding the model to use paraprofessionals as "teaching partners" - · Principal, paraprofessional and teacher perceptions regarding the learning environment (surveys / focus groups)